 Best containers for packing lunch

 Once your lunch is ready to go, you’ll need a box to transport it to work or school without making a mess.
 Ostrower is a fan of the stainless-steel PlanetBox.
 “What I love about it is it makes food fun,” she says.
 “There are a few different ones to choose from depending on how big you want your lunch to be, it looks like a bento box, and it doesn’t leak.”
 The multiple compartments keep items separate and a round lidded container is included for hummus and other dips.
+This was the top pick of nearly all the experts in our lunchbox-focused roundup.

 For another portable option, Piper recommends this set of three nesting metal boxes.
 “I love stainless-steel tiffins — stacking metal containers — for packing my lunches that don’t need to be heated,” she says.
 The three boxes can be used together or separately, depending on what’s on the menu.